jaindevshrut/Backend/notes.md

 # hooks
 moongoose provide hooks(functions for the database  ) which can be used before saving the data in the database, after deleting the data, before deleting etc.

+# multer and clodinary
+they both will be going to be used for uploading and saving files